King and pawn versus king endgame: The king is on the sixth rank

 In this diagram, the black king is on its sixth rank, but with Black to move it does not have the opposition.
-If the Black king moves, the white king simply goes to d2 (best) or d1.
+If the black king moves, the white king simply goes to d2 (best) or d1.
 If the pawn advances to d2, the white king moves to d1, and a draw results as above.

 A player should be familiar with both the attacking and defending roles, since a wrong move by the defender may allow the attacker to get to a winning position and a wrong move by the attacker may give up one of the conditions of rule 2, resulting in a draw.

-Example from Gligorić versus Fischer
+Example from Gligorić vs. Fischer

 In the game Svetozar Gligorić–Bobby Fischer, Yugoslavia 1959, White can get the king in front of the pawn, but he does not have the opposition and is not on the sixth rank.
 Black must make sure that White does not get the opposition or get the king to the sixth rank: